kata-containers/www.katacontainers.io/src/pages/blog/switchboard-oracles-and-kata-containers.md

 Kata Containers seamlessly blends the isolation advantages of virtual machines with the agility of containers, offering unparalleled security for our oracles:

-- **Virtualized Isolation**: Each oracle runs within its own lightweight virtual machine, providing complete kernel isolation.
+- **Virtualized Isolation**: Each oracle runs within its own lightweight virtual machine, relying on complete kernel isolation.
 This isolation minimizes the likelihood of cross-container exploits that could jeopardize data integrity.

 - **Negligible Performance Overhead**: Unlike traditional VMs, Kata maintains a light footprint, ensuring that security improvements do not come at the expense of performance.